dnandha/miauth/lib/java/README.md

-# Xiaomi Mi BLE - JAVA client
+# Xiaomi Mi BLE - JAVA library

 ## Installation
 Simply import the `miauth` folder into your project.